LucaOttvn/NeatPad/README.md

 In the `capacitor.config.ts` you have to put the server url that points to the hosted web version of the app, the original one is: `https://neat-pad.vercel.app/` but it's obviously going to change based on your hosted version's link.

 ## Project details

+## Markdown
+In the note editor modal, the user can select the "Markdown" or "Text" toggle to choose between a minimal Markdown editing tool and a plain text input field.
+The default setting is "Text" (as it's likely the most common usage for the average note).
+However, if the user changes this to "Markdown," the application saves this preference, and the next time that specific note is opened, it will automatically default to Markdown mode.

 ### Recover password page
 This page is a separate one because it gotta be included in the reset-password email as a link